gsainath/interview/README.md

 When and where did you meet your spouse for the first time?

-`I have met my husband in february 2023 and we met through our families arrangements and we met first time through video calls but later he came to india to get married and we met multiple times before marriage`
+`I have met my husband in february 2023 and we met through our families arrangements and we met first time through video calls`

 Where did you two go for your honeymoon?